yeslogic/prince-docs/docs/javascript.md

     y =        y-coordinate, in pt (set to zero on some boxes) w =        width, in pt
-    h =        height, in pt (set to zero on some boxes) children = array of child boxes
+    h =        height, in pt (set to zero on some boxes) baseline = the y-coordinate of the baseline of the box, ie. the line that the text rests on, in pt - applies only to inline boxes
+    children = array of child boxes
     parent =   parent box
     element =  DOM element for box (may be null)